EazyAlvaro/YART-packages/README.md

 - Hour 3: i was always bad at regex, packages like demjson and dirtyjson also didn't work out as hoped
 - Hour 4-5: Worked towards JSON valid output
 - Hour 6-7: refactoring/Crash course in Python OO and templates, refresher on Bootsreap 4
+- hour 8: reading up and and trying to implement unittests, emphesis on "trying"

 ### External PIP3 packages
 - PyYaml